borkdude/re-find/README.md

  clojure.core/fnil)
 ```

-Only providing a `--ret` value is also supported:
+Only providing a `--ret` value is also supported but this is slightly less
+useful:

 ``` shell
 $ clj -Aspeculative --ret '"foo"'